 Disability and Rehabilitation Research Projects (DRRP) Program: Americans with Disabilities Act (ADA) National Network

-This funding opportunity provides financial support to regional centers across the U.S. to enhance understanding and compliance with the Americans with Disabilities Act through training, technical assistance, and outreach for individuals with disabilities and various stakeholders.
+This funding opportunity supports regional centers across the U.S. to enhance understanding and implementation of the Americans with Disabilities Act, ensuring accessibility and rights for individuals with disabilities.

 Award Range